 - eradicate trafficking in women and girls

 - protect women and girls in conflict and promote the role of women in peace-building, and;

 - enhance the participation of women in decision-making and leadership.

 The Office of the Ambassador for Women and Girls was established by former Prime Minister Julia Gillard, former Foreign Minister Kevin Rudd and former Minister for the Status of Women Kate Ellis in September 2011.
 Ms Penny Williams was Australia's first Ambassador for Women and Girls, followed by Ms Natasha Stott-Despoja (2013-2016) and Dr Sharman Stone (2017-2019).
 On 8 March 2020 the Minister for Foreign Affairs and Minister for Women, Senator the Hon Marise Payne, announced Ms Julie-Ann Guivarra as Ambassador for Gender Equality, Ms Guivarra left the position on 1 October 2021.
-The creation of the Ambassador position reflects the Australian Government's active commitment to promote gender equality and to give women a stronger voice, particularly in the Indo-Pacific region.
+The creation of the Ambassador position reflects the Australian Government's active commitment to promote gender equality and women’s empowerment, including advancing the human rights of women and girls, particularly in the Indo-Pacific region.

 Ambassador for Gender Equality

 Department of Foreign Affairs and Trade